hive-engine/hivesmartcontracts-wiki/NFT-Contracts.md

 Can be used after calling the addProperty action to change the lists of authorized editing accounts & contracts for a given data property.
 There is a maximum limit of 10 accounts/contracts that can be on each list.
 * requires active key: yes

-* can be called by: Steem account that owns the NFT
+* can be called by: Hive account that owns the NFT

 * parameters:
   * symbol (string): symbol of the token (uppercase letters only, max length of 10)
   * name (string): name of the data property (letters & numbers only, max length of 25)
-  * **(optional)** accounts (array of string): a list of Steem accounts which are authorized to edit this data property on behalf of the NFT owner.
+  * **(optional)** accounts (array of string): a list of Hive accounts which are authorized to edit this data property on behalf of the NFT owner.
 This list will completely replace the current one (not add to it).
   * **(optional)** contracts (array of string): a list of smart contracts which are authorized to edit this data property on behalf of the NFT owner.
 This list will completely replace the current one (not add to it).

 * example: